 Table 38.
 ExecuteCommandData

-Parameters Data type Description Sample data

-commandLine String Command to be executed on the remote machine.
-This might also be a shell or batch script. "ls -l"

-Parameters Data type Description Sample data workingDirectory String The processes change the current directory to the given working directory, before the command is executed. "/tmp/test" operatingSystemType String The type of operating system.
+Parameters Data type Description Sample data commandLine String Command to be executed on the remote machine.
+This might also be a shell or batch script. "ls -l" workingDirectory String The processes change the current directory to the given working directory, before the command is executed. "/tmp/test" operatingSystemType String The type of operating system.
 The allowed values are "Windows" and "Linux/Unix". ipAddress String IP address of the target machine. subnetMask String Wildcard Card Entry for IP address.
 "22" userId String UserID of the target machine.
 Password String Password of the target machine. executionOption String A free format string of options that can be passed to the execution script. privateKey String The private key of the target machine.
 UploadFileLocation String The directory where your file gets uploaded.
-ScriptFileName String The name of the script. timeOut Integer The duration (in seconds) during which the command or script must be completed.
-After the timeout has expired, the connection is closed forcefully.
-To disable the timeout, specify -1.
+ScriptFileName String The name of the script.